wormhole-foundation/docs.wormhole.com/docs/connect/configuration.md

 ### Wallet Connect Project ID

 Required in order to display Wallet Connect as a wallet option.
 You can get a project ID on https://cloud.walletconnect.com/.
-Refer to the wallet connect [documentation](https://docs.walletconnect.com/advanced/migration-from-v1.x/overview) for more information on v2.

 ### Toggle Hamburguer Menu